rbdannenberg/soundcool/src/README.md

       JWT_SECRET= randomText
     ```

-- **Step 5**: Start server
+- **Step 5**: Start servers

   - Go to `backend` folder.
   - Run `npm start`
-  - Go to http://localhost:9000 to see the project!
+  - In a new shell, go to `frontend` folder.
+  - Run `npm start`
+  - This will automatically open localhost:3000 which will show the Soundcool home page!
   - Remember there are already two users: "User 1" as user1@welcome.com with password welcome, and "User 2" as user2@welcome.com with password welcome.

 - **Step 6(Optional)**: Development Tools